Customize Consent Preferences

 Share this post on:

 Tokyo is the magnificent capital of Japan which is famous for various things, including food, technology, tradition, and also the friendly environment for lesbians, gays, bisexuals, and trans people.
-In Tokyo, there are many gay bars and clubs; the majority of hotels and hostels are also gay-friendly, and there is a host of gay events and occasions to enjoy.
-Well, in this gay Tokyo guide, let’s explore the most enjoyable and friendly places in the city to make your trip unforgettable and fun.
+In Tokyo, there are many gay bars and clubs.
+The majority of hotels and hostels are also gay-friendly.
+There is a host of gay events and occasions to enjoy.
+Well, in this gay Tokyo guide, let’s explore the most enjoyable and friendly places in the city.
+This will make your trip unforgettable and fun.

 Shinjuku Ni-chome: The Heart of Tokyo’s Gay Nightlife

 Located in the middle of the busy city of Tokyo, specifically in the Shinjuku region, is Ni-chome, the heart of gay entertainment.
-This relatively small neighborhood has more than 400 venues for the gay community, including bars and clubs, with different moods and concepts.
+This relatively small neighborhood has more than 400 venues for the gay community.
+It includes bars and clubs with different moods and concepts.
 Whether you want to spend your night walking around and sipping cocktails with friends or go club hopping and start a dance party, Shinjuku Ni-chome has it all.

-Some of them are Arty Farty, which is a gay bar that has been established and it is famous among the people in the community as well as tourists due to the friendly environment and good drinks that are offered.
-For those eager to meet something more personal, Aiiro Cafe can be described as quite a homely place, and it is open to all representatives of the LGBT community.
-If the urge to dance kicks in, then AiSOTOPE Lounge is your one-stop shopping as it is one of the largest gay nightclubs with several dance floors and hosting very interesting themes.
+Some of them are Arty Farty, which is a gay bar that has been established and is famous among the people in the community as well as tourists.
+This is due to the friendly environment and good drinks that are offered.
+For those eager to meet something more personal, Aiiro Cafe can be described as quite a homely place.
+It is open to all representatives of the LGBT community.
+If the urge to dance kicks in, then AiSOTOPE Lounge is your one-stop shopping.
+It is one of the largest gay nightclubs with several dance floors and very interesting themes.

-When you are a gay couple or simply two guys who prefer to be in Tokyo, you will note that one of the best areas to hang out in Shinjuku Ni-chome.
+When you are a gay couple or simply two guys who prefer to be in Tokyo, you will note that one of the best areas to hang out is Shinjuku Ni-chome.
 Not only is it fun, but you do not have to hide or fear being stared at like you are different.
-The location is welcoming to the public and a wide variety of individuals, which makes this area ideal for a date night.
+The location is welcoming to the public and a wide variety of individuals.
+This makes this area ideal for a date night.

 Although the gay bars in Tokyo are an exciting part and parcel of it, there is still more to explore in this beautiful city.
-Tokyo has various businesses that are either directly catering to gay, lesbian, bisexual, and transsexual tourism or have incorporated such industries as special interests.
+Tokyo has various businesses that are either directly catering to gay, lesbian, bisexual, and transsexual tourism.
+Alternatively, they may have incorporated such industries as special interests.

-This museum is one of the best for art lovers, located in the Roppongi district of Tokyo.
-This modern art gallery is frequently used to exhibit queer art pieces, for example, those of Takata Fuyuhiko, who creates digital videos narrating issues of gender and sex.
-One of the local secrets which is worth visiting is the Ken Nakahashi Gallery, which showcases provocative works, which are often related to the problems of gays and lesbians.
+This museum is one of the best for art lovers and located in the Roppongi district of Tokyo.
+This modern art gallery is frequently used to exhibit queer art pieces.
+An example is those of Takata Fuyuhiko, who creates digital videos narrating issues of gender and sex.
+One of the local secrets that are worth visiting is the Ken Nakahashi Gallery.
+This gallery showcases provocative works, which are often related to the problems of gays and lesbians.

-If you want to get the unique feeling it is better to take a rest in one of the onsen which can be found in Tokyo easily.
-As a rule, regular onsen facilities are divided according to the sexes, however, there are a few ones that are friendly to the LGBT community.
-One such place is 24 Kaikan Shinjuku, which is a facility that caters to men and provides an onsen that consists of Saunas, Steam rooms, and cabins.
+If you want to get the unique feeling it is better to take a rest in one of the onsen, which can be found in Tokyo easily.
+As a rule, regular onsen facilities are divided according to the sexes.
+However, there are a few ones that are friendly to the LGBT community.
+One such place is 24 Kaikan Shinjuku, which is a facility that caters to men.
+It provides an onsen that consists of saunas, steam rooms, and cabins.

-It is essential to note that people of lesbian, gay, bisexual, and transsexual personalities in Tokyo also celebrate their diversity and fight for equal rights throughout the year.
-The biggest annual festival is Tokyo Rainbow Pride, held either at the end of April or beginning of May, where people can enjoy a colorful parade, shows, and different workshops and lectures.
-The entertainment is involved with thousands of people, residents and tourists, who support the members of the LGBT community and enjoy the fun.
+It is essential to note that people of lesbian, gay, bisexual, and transsexual personalities in Tokyo also celebrate their diversity.
+They fight for equal rights throughout the year.
+The biggest annual festival is Tokyo Rainbow Pride, held either at the end of April or beginning of May.
+Here people can enjoy a colorful parade, shows, and different workshops and lectures.
+The entertainment involves thousands of people, residents and tourists, who support the members of the LGBT community and enjoy the fun.

 Another notable event is the Tokyo International Lesbian & Gay Film Festival, also known as Rainbow Reel Tokyo.
-This film festival, which has been held annually since 1991, features a varied variety of LGBT-themed films from around the world and serves as a platform for gay filmmakers and storytellers.
+This film festival, which has been held annually since 1991, features a varied variety of LGBT-themed films from around the world.
+It also serves as a platform for gay filmmakers and storytellers.

-When you are visiting Tokyo during such occasions as a gay couple, you will easily get acquainted with the locals and even possibly find friends within the LGBT community of the city as it embraces such individuals.
+When you visit Tokyo during such occasions as a gay couple, you will easily get acquainted with the locals.
+You may even possibly find friends within the LGBT community of the city, as it embraces such individuals.

 If you want to live like a movie star, you can book a room in the Park Hyatt Tokyo Hotel, which was featured in the film “Lost in Translation.”
-This magnificent hotel offers breathtaking views of the city, a wide range of services, and the highest level of service quality.
-Another excellent choice is Hyatt Regency Tokyo, especially if you plan to stay in the area with gay bars in Shinjuku Ni-chrome.
+This magnificent hotel offers breathtaking views of the city and a wide range of services.
+Moreover, it provides the highest level of service quality.
+Another excellent choice is Hyatt Regency Tokyo.
+This is especially true if you plan to stay in the area with gay bars in Shinjuku Ni-chome.

-For a more authentic Japanese experience, one can opt for a Ryokan, traditional Japanese inns that have tatami rooms, futon mattresses, and onsen hot baths.
+For a more authentic Japanese experience, one can opt for a Ryokan.
+These are traditional Japanese inns.
+They offer tatami rooms, futon mattresses, and onsen hot baths.
 If you want to have a taste of a traditional ryokan but with a modern twist, then Hoshinoya Tokyo is a perfect place to stay.

 Conclusion

-LGBT rights in Tokyo are progressing and the city is quite inclusive for such individuals.
-For the gay travelers or couples, this metropolis has a lot to offer, ranging from the fun and vibrant Shinjuku Ni-chome’s nightlife, to the numerous cultural landmarks and the friendly gay-oriented accommodations.
-Visiting the gay bars and clubs in Tokyo and staying there with your friends or your partner will not only be fun, but you and your partner or friends will also be able to learn about the Japanese gay community and the Japanese people’s acceptance of LGBT rights.
+LGBT rights in Tokyo are progressing, and the city is quite inclusive.
+For gay travellers or couples, this metropolis has a lot to offer.
+It ranges from the fun and vibrant Shinjuku Ni-chome’s nightlife to the numerous cultural landmarks.
+The friendly gay-oriented accommodations make it even better.
+Visiting the gay bars and clubs in Tokyo and staying there with your friends or your partner will not only be fun.
+You and your partner or friends will also be able to learn about the Japanese gay community and the Japanese people’s acceptance of LGBT rights.

 Author: Steve